Sign-up for City of Ventura e-Newsletters

 What does the Civic Engagement Division do?

-The Civic Engagement Division, leads the City's efforts in transforming Ventura into a community truly committed to Civic Engagement.
+The Civic Engagement Specialist leads the City's efforts in transforming Ventura into a community truly committed to Civic Engagement.
 We strive to involve more people, strengthen the links between dialogue, decision-making, and actions and increase community capacity for collaboration.
-The Civic Engagement Division works with the various City departments, schools, community groups, businesses and residents to foster collaborative partnerships that will lead to strong community relationships and a more engaged community.
+The Civic Engagement Specialist works with the various City departments, schools, community groups, businesses and residents to foster collaborative partnerships that will lead to strong community relationships and a more engaged community.

 2009 Civic Engagement Models